cloudevents/spec/discovery/spec.md

   This means that any missing property in the incoming request MUST be treated as a request to delete the property from the existing Service definition.
+- if an incoming Service does not contain an `id` then the Discovery Endpoint MUST assign an appropriate value.
+The value MUST be globally unique.
+- if there is no existing Service with the given `id` then a new Service MUST be created with that `id`.
-- if the incoming Service has an `epoch` value then the request MUST fail if that value is not greater than the current Service's `epoch` value.
+- if an incoming Service has an `epoch` value then the request MUST fail if that value is not greater than the current Service's `epoch` value.
-- if the incoming Service does not have an `epoch` value then the Service's `epoch` value MUST be set to a valid value of the Discovery Endpoint's choosing.
+- if an incoming Service does not have an `epoch` value then the Service's `epoch` value MUST be set to a valid value of the Discovery Endpoint's choosing.
 This means that if there is an existing Service with the same `id` then the value MUST be set to a value greater than the current value.
-- if the incoming Service does not contain an `id` then the Discovery Endpoint MUST assign an appropriate value.
-The value MUST be globally unique.
-- aside from `id`, `epoch` and `url`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.
+- aside from `id` and `epoch`, unless there is an out of band agreement, all mandatory attributes MUST be present in the request, and a Discovery Endpoint MUST reject requests that are missing such attributes.
-- the Discovery Endpoint MUST ensure that the `url` of the resulting Service is correct even if that means overriding the value from the request.
+- the Discovery Endpoint MUST ignore attempts to modify read-only or immutable attributes - such as `id` and `url`.

 There is no requirement that the incoming Services be processed in the order in which they appear.
-However, any constraint/consistency checks (e.g. `name` uniqueness checking) MUST only be performed after all of the incoming Services have been processed.
+Constraints apply only to the result of the entire request.
+For eaxmple, if a Service with a name of `dog` exists and the incoming request is creating a new Service called `dog` as well as renaming the existing Service to `cat` then the request is expected to succeed even if it would cause two Services to temporarily have the same name.

-Upon successfully processing the request, the HTTP Response Body MUST include an array of the Services that were created, or updated, as a result of processing the request.
+Upon successfully processing the request, the HTTP response body MUST be an array of the Services that were created or updated as a result of processing the request.
 The order of the array MUST match the order of the incoming Service array.
-Each Service in the response SHOULD include the current value for all attributes, even if the Discovery Endpoint added or modified some values during the time of processing of the request.
+Each Service in the response SHOULD include the current value for all attributes, even if the Discovery Endpoint added or modified some values during processing of the request.

-The follow responses are defined by this specification:
+The following responses are defined by this specification:
 - `200 OK` if all the specified Services were processed successfully.
 - `400 Bad Request` if the first error encountered is a constraint failure
 - `409 Conflict` if the first error encountered is that a given `epoch` was invalid.
-The Response Body SHOULD include information about which Service caused the error.
+The response body SHOULD include information about which Service caused the error.

 Other responses are allowed, but not defined by this specification.

-The format of the HTTP Request MUST adhere to the following:
+The format of the HTTP request MUST adhere to the following:
 ```
 Content-Type: application/json